Nelson-Cheung/i686-compiler/linux/Documentation/networking/devlink/ice.rst

         PHY, link, etc.
     * - ``fw.mgmt.api``
       - running
-      - 1.5.1
+      - 1.5
-      - 3-digit version number (major.minor.patch) of the API exported over the AdminQ by the management firmware.
+      - 2-digit version number of the API exported over the AdminQ by the management firmware.
 Used by the driver to identify what commands are supported.
-Historical versions of the kernel only displayed a 2-digit version number (major.minor).
     * - ``fw.mgmt.build``
       - running
       - 0x305d955f